-In FY09, the Pedestrian Safety Program and collaborative groups will create a high visibility pedestrian safety media campaign that targets drivers, pedestrians, and the general public.
-The media campaign will include radio and television public service announcements, print ads, mail-out, flyers, and informational handout.
-Materials will provide safety tips, information on safe and legal pedestrian and driver behavior, in both English and Spanish.
+In FY10, the Pedestrian Safety Program and collaborative groups will create a high visibility pedestrian safety media campaign that targets drivers, pedestrians, and the general public.

 Walk to School Day

 The annual 'Walk to School Day' effort is lead by the NMDOT 'Safe Routes to School' coordinator.
 TSB supports the NM Safe Routes to School Program, and purchases "I'm Safe, Walk With Me" and "I'm Safe on My Bike" activity books and posters for Walk to School Day through Safer New Mexico.